GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_sop-template-creation.md

 We kindly request you to review the SOP draft and provide the necessary input.
 Please find the draft SOP document here: < URL of drafted document >

-We will aid you during the subsequent rounds of review, approval and authorization of the SOP.
+We will aid you during the subsequent rounds of review, approval and authorisation of the SOP.
 You can find more information about GDI SOPs here: https://github.com/GenomicDataInfrastructure/standard-operating-procedures

 Should you know any other GDI members who could assist as authors as well, please let us know to get in contact with them.